-With £18bn a year being spent on capital construction and infrastructure programmes, councils are having to take a look at how procurement can assist them to build and maintain the critical infrastructure which supports society and our economy
+With £18 billion being spent every year on capital construction and infrastructure programmes, councils are looking at how procurement can assist them to build and maintain the critical infrastructure that supports our society and economy.

 The construction category management steering group are looking into a number of initiatives relating to construction procurement.

 - Developing a new national category strategy for construction